jasoven/SquiddlyDiddly2/README.md

 This is a Windows NT File System Octopus variant.
 This **malware** proof-of-concept is completely position independent, makes only kernel level calls, features resource infection mechanisms, pseudo-random name generation, and custom user-level API calls.

 ### **NOTE**
 * Build Version 3.187 is a debugging build.
-It is NOT complete and BUT will not compile.
+It is NOT complete BUT will compile.

 ### **TO-DO**